-- Keeping up to date on policies and procedures outlined by federal, provincial, and municipal public health authorities, facility operators, CAS, and OAS, and monitoring local daily situation reports - Working with local facilities to comply with all public health and facility requirements - Ensuring an Emergency Action Plan is current and complete for each training facility - Ensuring a Health & Safety Bin that includes alcohol-based hand sanitizer and PPE is available at each training facility - Ensuring that the attendance of all participants is recorded at every practice - Ensuring that the Organization follows-up with all Individuals to determine the reason for any unplanned absences and whether the absence is due to illness - Implementing attendance protocols at every practice to help with communication if an investigated or confirmed case of COVID-19 is reported - Ensuring training group size complies with public health and facility guidelines - Ensuring signage is in place so that all risk mitigation measures are easy to follow - Distribute, collect and review the Declaration of Compliance: COVID-19 forms for all participants - Being responsible for responding to COVID-19 concerns.
-Everyone in the club should know who this person is and how to contact them - Being the primary contact for participants to self-report COVID-19 symptoms or exposure, while maintaining a high level of confidentiality - Liaising with their local public health unit for contract tracing, infection control, etc. - Reporting any confirmed cases of COVID-19 through the OAS Injury Tracker - Collaborating and coordinating with facilities in the instance that any new COVID-19 cases arise

-- Modifying, restricting, postponing, or cancelling return to training due to an evolving COVID-19-related outbreak or emergency within the club or at the facility - Reporting to the OAS COVID-19 Response Coordinator any COVID-19-related outbreak or emergency within the club.
+- Keeping up to date on policies and procedures outlined by federal, provincial, and municipal public health authorities, facility operators, CAS, and OAS, and monitoring local daily situation reports - Working with local facilities to comply with all public health and facility requirements - Ensuring an Emergency Action Plan is current and complete for each training facility - Ensuring a Health & Safety Bin that includes alcohol-based hand sanitizer and PPE is available at each training facility - Ensuring that the Organization follows-up with all Individuals to determine the reason for any unplanned absences and whether the absence is due to illness - Ensuring training group size complies with public health and facility guidelines - Distribute, collect and review the Declaration of Compliance: COVID-19 forms for all participants - Being responsible for responding to COVID-19 concerns.
+Everyone in the club should know who this person is and how to contact them - Being the primary contact for participants to self-report COVID-19 symptoms or exposure, while maintaining a high level of confidentiality - Liaising with their local public health unit for contract tracing, infection control, etc. - Modifying, restricting, postponing, or cancelling return to training due to an evolving COVID-19-related outbreak or emergency within the club or at the facility - Reporting to the OAS COVID-19 Response Coordinator any COVID-19-related outbreak or emergency within the club.
 An outbreak is defined as 2 or more cases of COVID-19 diagnosed within a training group within a 14-day period.

-Appendix 2: Daily Self-Assessment Attestation Template REVISED
+Appendix 2: Daily Self-Assessment Attestation Template DELETED